Oregon Court Records

 Arrest Warrant Lookup in Oregon

 Oregon arrest warrants and other criminal history data are preserved in a central repository maintained by the Oregon State Police's Criminal Justice Information Services Division.
-Interested persons can apply online for arrest warrant information or to perform an arrest warrant lookup.
+Interested persons may apply online for arrest warrant information or to perform an arrest warrant lookup.

 In addition, local courts and police agencies in various counties and cities around the state maintain records of arrests.
 After determining which particular agency has the relevant record, members of the public are free to obtain these records from these sources by contacting them directly.

-Here are a few examples of where and how to lookup arrest warrants in Oregon Counties:
+Here are a few examples of where and how to look up arrest warrants in Oregon Counties:

-- On its official website, the Eugene Municipal Court offers a name-based search function that allows users to lookup warrants and arrest records online.
+- On its official website, the Eugene Municipal Court offers a name-based search function that allows users to look up warrants and arrest records online.

 How to Find Out If You Have a Warrant in Oregon

-By presenting a government-issued ID to Police Records, inquirers can verify their wanted status at the Eugene Police Department.
+By presenting a government-issued ID to Police Records, inquirers may verify their wanted status at the Eugene Police Department.
 However, it is impossible to obtain an individual's wanted status over the phone or give it to another person.
 In-person queries are made at:

 Eugene Police Department